ckind/vue-audio-ui/docs/pages/component-library.md

 # Available Components

-This page documents and demonstrates the available components in v-audio-ui.
+This page documents and demonstrates the available components in vue-audio-ui.

 ## v-a-fader